100+ Best Fundraising Ideas for Everyone in 2024

 11. Video Game Tournament

-A video game tournament is sure to attract the college crowd!
-Do a little bit of research into what the most popular video games are at the moment and make sure you have a good variety of those.
+Do a little bit of research into what the most popular video games are at the moment and make sure you have a good variety of those available.
 The better the games are (sprinkle in a couple of classics and a couple of new ones that your audience might not have tried), the bigger crowd you’ll attract and the more funds you’ll raise.

 Ask students and other community members to donate video games and lend you some equipment.
 This will help to keep the costs low.
 You can also look into renting the games and the equipment.

-Promote the event and come up with a prize for the winner – perhaps a pack of the most popular video games or new headphones.
+Promote the event and come up with a prize for the winner – perhaps a pack of the most popular video games or new headphones!

 Fundraising Potential: ++